The first official portrait of His Majesty The King following his Coronation on 6th May. by Hugo Burnand

 Back in the 1980s, Charles began transforming Highgrove, his Gloucestershire estate, into an organic haven.
 Some neighbouring farmers were initially sceptical, but it was a success, gradually becoming a business called Duchy Organic, which sells its produce in Waitrose.
 All profits go towards charitable causes via the King’s own foundation.

-As well as launching large-scale initiatives, Charles has made personal changes to reduce his environmental impact.
+As well as launching large-scale initiatives, Charles has made personal changes to reduce his environmental impact – and not just by turning down the heating in his swimming pool.
 At COP26, he outlined some recent swaps he had made, including switching the heating of Birkhall to biomass boilers and installing solar panels at Clarence House.
 He also revealed, interestingly, that he had his Aston Martin converted to run on bioethanol made from cheese and wine.

 Wool